Lindsey Pelas Sizzles In Semi-Sheer Crop Top And Tiny Daisy Dukes To Repost Deleted Photos

 "Holy hell," one person commented with several fire emoji.

-“Perfect babe,” another commented alongside two heart eye faces.
+"Perfect babe," another user added alongside two heart eye faces.

-“Wow stunner,” a third person commented with three red hearts.
+"Wow stunner," a third admirer wrote with three red hearts.

 The upload attracted more than 69,000 likes and 1,000-plus comments in under 16 hours.

-It followed a sizzling upload from Lindsey earlier this week in which she put her jaw dropping curves on show in an electric blue two-piece.
+It followed a sizzling upload from Lindsey earlier this week in which she put her jaw-dropping curves on show in an electric blue two-piece.